Doctor-trusted hair loss treatments

 This can lead to shedding.

-Switching from finasteride to dutasteride probably wouldn’t be enough of a change (you’re more likely to see initial dutasteride or finasteride shedding when starting one of these medications for the first time).
+Switching from finasteride to dutasteride probably wouldn’t be enough of a change to cause shedding — you’re more likely to see initial dutasteride or finasteride shedding when starting one of these medications for the first time.
 But it’s possible.

 For example, if you’ve been using a combination of minoxidil and finasteride (more on that duo soon) and go cold turkey on both, you may see some shedding once minoxidil is out of your system.
-Why?
-Minoxidil works differently from finasteride and dutasteride.
+This is because minoxidil works differently from finasteride and dutasteride, so removing it can trigger shedding.

-The two medications appear to show similar rates of adverse reactions, including sexual dysfunction.
+Finasteride and dutasteride have similar rates of adverse reactions, including sexual dysfunction issues.
 If anything, the side effects of dutasteride may be even more pronounced because it’s more potent.

 Potential side effects of finasteride and dutasteride are usually mild and improve over time.
 They include:

-• Reduced ejaculatory volume or problems with ejaculation
+• Reduced ejaculatory volume or other problems with ejaculation

 • Sexual or erectile dysfunction (ED)